dart-code-checker/dart-code-metrics/website/docs/rules/common/avoid-banned-imports.md

   ...
   rules:
     ...
-    - avoid_restricted_imports
+    - avoid_restricted_imports:
+        entries:
         - paths: ["some/**/folder/*.dart", "another/folder/**.dart"]
           deny: ["package:flutter/material.dart"]
           message: "Do not import Flutter Material Design library, we should not depend on it!"
         - paths: ["core/*.dart"]
           deny: ["package:flutter_bloc/flutter_bloc.dart"]
           message: 'State management should be not used inside "core" folder.'
 ```